-Remote Control Guideline for the Optional Full Function Remote Control
+Remote Control Guideline for the Remote Control

-- Plug the optional serial cable with the mouse output port of the projector into your computer's mouse port and restart your computer to gain remote mouse control. - When using the remote control's built-in infrared mouse on a laptop computer, the laptop's mouse, trackball or trackpad will be disabled.
-Disconnect the optional serial cable from the mouse output port and restart your computer to regain trackball or trackpad mouse control. - If the screen goes blank while using your remote control, it may be the result of the computer's screen-saver or power management software. - 4.
+- 1. Plug the supplied serial cable with the mouse output port of the projector into your computer's mouse port and restart your computer to gain remote mouse control. - When using the remote control's built-in infrared mouse on a laptop computer, the laptop's mouse, trackball or trackpad will be disabled.
+Disconnect the serial cable from the mouse output port and restart your computer to regain trackball or trackpad mouse control - If the screen goes blank while using your remote control, it may be the result of the computer's screen-saver or power management software. - 4.
 If you accidentally hit the OFF button on the remote control, wait one full minute and then press the ON button to resume.